zijianzhang/CARLA_INVS/README.md

 @inproceedings{INVS,
-  title={Distributed dynamic map fusion via federated learning for intelligent networked vehicles}, author={Zhang, Zijian and Wang, Shuai and Hong, Yuncong and Zhou, Liangkai and Hao, Qi}, booktitle={Proceedings of the IEEE International Conference on Robotics and Automation (ICRA)}, year={2021}
+  title={Distributed dynamic map fusion via federated learning for intelligent networked vehicles}, author={Zijian Zhang and Shuai Wang and Yuncong Hong and Liangkai Zhou and Qi Hao}, booktitle={Proceedings of the IEEE International Conference on Robotics and Automation (ICRA)}, year={2021}
 }